Best Things To Do In Nerja, Spain In One Day

 Church of El Salvador

-Museum of the village of Nerja
+Museum of the Village of Nerja

 The Museum of the village of Nerja (es.
 Museo de Nerja) is located in Plaza de Espana and is a must for those interested in history and culture.
 This interactive museum explores the history of Nerja from Paleolithic times to the 20th century.
 One of the most fascinating “objects” inside is the skeleton of Pepita, a young woman who used to live in the caves many years ago.

-Entry is free if you’ve got your ticket for the Nerja Caves.
-In another case, it’s 3€, and 2€ for children 6-12 years old (November 2022).
-Check out current prices and opening hours on cuevadenerja.es website.
+Entry is free if you’ve already got a ticket for the Nerja Caves.
+In another case, entry costs 4€ for adults, and 3€ for children 6-12 years old (July 2024).
+To check out current prices and opening hours visit cuevadenerja.es website.

 Beaches In Nerja